Alex Hershaft: Social justice career

 During that period, Hershaft also organized several conferences on strategies for promoting vegetarianism.
 Some participants, influenced by Peter Singer's 1975 treatise Animal Liberation, felt that the scope of these conferences should be expanded to include discussions of animal rights.

 Accordingly, in the summer of 1981, Hershaft organized Action For Life, a national conference at Cedar Crest College in Allentown, Pennsylvania, that effectively launched the U.S. animal rights movement.
 Participants included such animal rights pioneers as Cleveland Amory, Ingrid Newkirk, Alex Pacheco, Peter Singer, Henry Spira, Gretchen Wyler, as well as radio host Thom Hartmann.
 These conferences continued for seven more years in San Francisco (1982), Montclair, New Jersey (1983), Los Angeles (1985), Chicago (1986), Cambridge, Massachusetts (1987), and Washington (1984 and 1991).

 Immediately following the 1981 conference, Hershaft founded the Farm Animal Rights Movement (FARM) to promote a vegan lifestyle and animal rights.

-As FARM president, he launched World Farm Animals Day in 1983, Great American Meatout in 1985, Letters from FARM in 1996, the second round of national animal rights conferences in 1997, Sabina Fund in 1999, and Pay Per View, now 10 Billion Lives, in 2011.
-In 2013, he relinquished operation of the organization.
+As FARM president, Hershaft launched World Farm Animals Day in 1983, Great American Meatout in 1985, Veal Ban Campaign in 1986, Letters from FARM in 1996, and 10 Billion Lives in 2011.

-He currently serves on the Advisory Council of Jewish Veg.
+In 1997, Hershaft launched a second round of 20 Animal Rights National Conferences that attracted 1500 participants and rallied and inspired the US animal rights movement each year.

+In 2015, Hershaft began reflecting on the many parallels between the Holocaust and the mass slaughter of animals for food, particularly the size and efficiency of the operations, the respective personnel structures, the surrounding secrecy, the use of cattle cars to transport victims, the cruelties preceding death, and the arbitrary respective social norms that induce ordinary people to perpetrate or enable extraordinary atrocities.
+He conducted speaking tours of Israel, Germany, Poland, England, and the US.
+Some of the talks appear on YouTube.
+A book and a documentary are in the works.

+In 2020, Hershaft relinquished the day-to-day operation of FARM to executive director Eric Lindstrom but stayed on as an active president.

 Hershaft has written several hundred letters to newspaper editors about the merits of a vegan diet.
-At the national animal rights conferences, he lectures on personal growth, leadership, social change, campaign strategies, and movement building.
+He has been featured in several news reports and feature articles.
+At the animal rights national conferences, he lectured on personal growth, leadership, social change, campaign strategies, and movement building.

 Honors

 Hershaft has been listed in Marquis' Who’s Who in America, American Men and Women of Science, and other biographical directories.
 He has been inducted into both the U.S. Vegetarian Hall of Fame (1998) and the U.S. Animal Rights Hall of Fame (2001).
-He is an honorary fellow of the International Vegetarian Union.

 Between 1984 and 2000, Hershaft served on the governing council of the International Vegetarian Union.
 Between 2001 and 2009, he served on the board of In Defense of Animals, a national animal rights organization based in San Rafael, California.

-In the summer of 1998, he was inducted into the Vegetarian Hall of Fame of the North American Vegetarian Society.